 I typically go for budget accommodations so I can stay longer and travel longer.
 And I’ve never stayed in a hostel in Bali because accommodation is generally quite cheap.

 And it is no exception for Taum Resort Bali.
-The mid-size hotel has a spacious guest room that includes a king bed, a bathroom, a sitting area, a kitchenette, and a balcony.
+The mid-size hotel has a spacious guest room with a king bed, a bathroom, a sitting area, a kitchenette, and a balcony.
 Moreover, the hotel has an amazing swimming pool, restaurant and spa facilities.
 The best part is the excellent accommodation is very affordable!

 There are many nearby cafes and restaurants, including Warung Kultur and Coffee Cartel.
 Plus, the four-star hotel is within walking distance to Jalan Petitenget, Seminyak’s main road.